 Source: Pinterest

-This home daycare setup takes a different approach to design and uses the space behind the living room as a dedicated space for the children and gates to limit the children’s access to certain areas.
+This home daycare setup takes a different approach to design and uses the space behind the living room as a dedicated space for the children with gates to limit the children’s access to certain areas.

 Source: Pinterest